SamS709/ned_project/README.md

 Install Python 3.8.0

-Run the following commands required to setup the environnement.
+Run the following commands required to setup the environment.

 ```bash
 pip install tensorflow==2.13.0